MatteoFel/bioroute_analysis/README.md

 ---> write bioroute configuration files for all observations (100 OD pairs per config file) with write_config_file.py

----> run bioroute using the code adapted from Gunnar's repository; the output are xml-files containing all routes
+---> run bioroute using the code adapted from Gunnar Floetteroed's repository; the output are xml-files containing all routes
-     (one further input that is need here is the network!)
+     (one further input that is need here is the network which needs to be stored in the correct folder)

 ---> use xml_to_csv.py to convert the routes to a csv format for the analysis